We earn commissions from brands listed on this site, which influences how listings are presented.

 Conclusion: Balancing Performance and Cost

-By understanding which vehicles are most expensive to repair and taking steps to manage these costs, you can make informed decisions about your vehicle choices and insurance coverage.
+By understanding which brands and models are most expensive to maintain — and taking steps to manage those costs — you can drive smarter, save more, and make confident vehicle choices.

 David Kindness Bio